CDSoft/pwd/README.md

 ----------- ------------- ---------------------------------

 [^1]: The password generator uses pwgen
-      (« apt-get install pwgen » on debian).
+      (« apt-get install pwgen » on debian or « dnf install pwgen » on fedora).
       If pwgen is not found, an internal generator written in Vim script is used (may not be as strong as pwgen).